CORE4/fulmar/README.md

 # Fulmar

-Fulmar is a task manager for deployments
+Fulmar is a task manager for deployments.

 ## Installation